 Fast forward to 1983 and the

 Dozens of pharmaceutical companies and research institutes offered up numerous compounds, one of which was a 20-year-old failed lead compound named AZT.
 The NCI systematically set up assays measuring the activity of these compounds, and in February 1985 AZT was discovered to be active against HIV in vitro.

 Burroughs Wellcome rapidly completed the process of filing the drug, and in March 1987 AZT was approved by the FDA as an antiviral treatment against HIV.
 The 25 months between the discovery that AZT was active against HIV and regulatory approval is one of the shortest periods of drug development in history3.

 The success of AZT arose not only because of its efficacy but also its lightning-quick transition from discovery to market.
 But the actual journey of this drug had started much earlier, starting from its synthesis in 1964.

 HIV – being a retrovirus – possess reverse transcriptase enzymes that are able to convert RNA to DNA.
 Since human cells operate using DNA, it is crucial for the virus to be able to perform this process.
 Inhibiting this enzyme would mean that the virus would have a much harder time replicating.
 This was already known, as the enzyme had been isolated and studied by biochemists Baltimore and Termin as early as in 1970.

 Their research proved critical in the development of retroviral assays.
 Burroughs Wellcome, who had the rights to AZT, did not have a viable technique to screen for compounds for activity against the actual HIV virus.
-However, because they knew that retroviruses had similar life cycles and machinery, mouse cells infected with a different retrovirus could be used as an alternative.
+But because they understood the retrovirus life cycle and machinery, they theorized that mouse cells infected with a similar retrovirus could be used as an alternative.